DoofenCorp/Simple-Messenger/README.md

 # Simple-Messenger
 A simple messenger created with python socket library and Tkinter.
 Compiled with pylauncher.
+This works in simplex mode.

 # Configuration Instructions: